superguineapig/rntest/README.md

 Node's require resolution is dependent on how the module was imported rather than the cwd of the running process.
 The module is imported via a ruby script invoking a node shell process.

-## A Possible fix
-A fix that I have tested locally is to replace `require.resolve` with the `find-up` utility (also used in other react native code) in order to traverse the directory tree upward from the specific project, allowing it to find local `node_modules` before reaching the root.

-See FIXME for a patched version of `generate-artifacts-executor.js` Note, the `projectRoot` path needs to be threaded through to the `findExternalLibraries` function in order to always have a deterministic search start for the current project.